underscoreio/essential-slick/src/pages/5-joins.md

   usersAndRooms.result
 ~~~

-...but typically you will `map` the query to the type of result you want:
+...but typically we will `map` the query to the type of result we want:

 ~~~ scala
 val usersAndRooms =